AJ Akuoko-Sarpong: Time at Citi FM/TV

 She once hosted Hall of Fame on Citi TV and syndicated on ABN TV in London and the Host of Music Reality Show, Voice Factory on Citi TV.
 She was also the Host of the Chat on Citi TV.
 She is currently the host of Ghana’s longest running relationship talk show in Ghana, Sister Sister on Citi TV.

 AJ has also being an event MC, and she has hosted a number of events, including Ghana Music Honor 2017, Ghana Events Awards 2017, Ghana Music Awards Red Carpet 2018, December to Remember Concert 2017/2018, Miss Communicator 2017, DSTV I Factory Showcase, IPMC 25th Anniversary, First Choice 20th Anniversary, the Office of the 2nd Lady of Ghana in collaboration with UNFPthe A Dinner against SGBV, Enteand the rtainment Achievement Awards 2021, among others.

+Time at Media General

+AJ currently works with Media General owners of TV3 Ghana, 3FM, Onua FM and other affiliates after she left Citi FM and TV in 2023.

 Honours and awards

 In early 2017, Sarpong was honored by students of the Elizath Sey Frances Hall of the University of Ghana, Legon.